 An accomplished dancer and performer, Nancy has given the gift of dance to thousands of students.
 Nancy is incredibly driven and pours her heart into her hard work in everything she does at Tolbert Yilmaz School of Dance.
 The school has grown, evolved and excelled under her leadership and passion for the education of young dancers.

-Beyond the walls of our studio, Nancy has shared her expertise with thousands of other dancers and dance education professionals through her 5-year tenure as president of SERBA, the Southeast Regional Ballet Association.
+Beyond the walls of our studio, Nancy has shared her expertise with thousands of other dancers and dance education professionals through her 10-year tenure as president of SERBA, the Southeast Regional Ballet Association (now known as RDA/SE, Regional Dance America/Southeast).
 Upon completion of her term in the Southeast Region, Nancy stepped up to the National Board of Regional Dance America.
 She is a true leader of today’s dance industry who has been honored many times for her contributions to the arts at the local, state, regional and national levels.

 In her years on stage as a dancer, Nancy’s extensive dance training centered on Ballet, Tap, and Jazz.
 She studied with notable teachers such as Robert Joffrey of the Joffrey Ballet New York, David Howard, Pittman Corry, Igor Schwezoff, Gabriela Taub-Darvash, and many more.